Retirement investing — the idea is to build a portfolio that can generate income while you sit back and relax after decades of work.

 - Global X SuperDividend ETF (SDIV)

 Even though some ETFs have higher dividend yields, be careful about relying only on yield.
-Higher yields aren’t always stable, and there’s nothing stopping a company or an ETF from cutting its dividend in the future, leaving you without the dividends you’re looking for to fund your retirement.
+Higher yields aren’t always stable, and there’s nothing stopping a company or an ETF from cutting its dividend in the future, leaving you without the dividends you’re expecting to fund your retirement.

 There are a lot of choices when it comes to dividend stocks that can provide you with income in addition to capital appreciation.
 Carefully research your options and consider adding investments that are most likely to help you reach your goals.